royaltychihava/Optimal-Power-Flow-9Bus-dq-Model-MATLAB/README.md

 - **36 equations** are obtained by setting the voltages of all FACTS devices to zero:
   - Both **series and shunt FACTS devices** are excluded in this case
   - This simplifies the system by removing their influence

-The complete system is then solved using the `fmincon` function, which determines the unknown variables while satisfying all constraints.
+The complete system is then solved using the `fmincon` function, which determines the unknown variables while satisfying all constraints

 ---

 ## Methodology